w3c/wai-website/pages/about/groups/task-forces/low-vision-a11y-tf.md

 ## Objectives

-The objective of the LV Task Force is to address web accessibility issues that are specific to people with low vision through inputting into WCAG 2 techniques and understanding documents; inputting into WCAG 3; and developing additional low-vision guidance resources.
+The LV Task Force addresses web accessibility issues that are specific to people with low vision through:

+- inputting into WCAG 2 techniques and understanding documents,
+- inputting into WCAG 3, and
+- developing additional low-vision guidance resources.

 ## Work statement